hoytech/update-immutable/README.md

         update({ a: { b: 1 } }, { $merge: { a: { c: 1 } } })
         => { a: { c: 1 } }

     But in this case, the object containing `b` is fully replaced.
-There are various ways to solve this, for example using one of the many deep merging modules on npm, for example [deepmerge](https://www.npmjs.com/package/deepmerge):
+There are various ways to solve this, such as using one of the many deep merging modules on npm.
+Here is an example using [deepmerge](https://www.npmjs.com/package/deepmerge):

         var orig = { a: { b: 1 } };
         update(orig, { a: { $set: deepmerge(orig.a, { c: 2 }) } })